CIAvash/Magrent/README.md

 ## Magrent button and panel
 Clicking on the add-on's button will open a panel for converting magnet URIs, hashes and Piratebay URLs to torrent files.
 It checks your clipboard content and when it recognizes a magnet URI, hash or Piratebay URL, it will convert them automatically and show the download links.

-Click link to download, Ctrl+Click to open link in a new tab.

 Download links are from Torrage.com, Torcache.net, btcache.me and TheTorrent.org.

 Torrent source for Piratebay URLs is Piratebaytorrents.info.